Elvincth/openlava/README.md

 # OpenLava

+First you will have MetaMask and create an account in meta mask, then copy the account private key to the .env file you could follow the .env.example for the format

 To start the project you will have to first start a local blockchain and deploy the smart contract of openLava, by running:

 `yarn dev:nft`